Tracksale/sqm/docs/UpdateQuickStart.md

     query := sqm.Using(db, "{{table_name}}")
 ```

-### 2. Add Where conditions
+### 2. Add Some Conditions

-'Where' function can be built using groups and conditions, see [select topic](SelectQuickStart.md)
+You can add conditions as you want, for more details see [select session](SelectQuickStart.md)

 ### 3. Call Update Function